googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 ### Deploy and Customize

-Next step is to deploy the Match Function and the Evaluator to the same cluster as Open Match deployment but to a different namespace.
+The next step is to deploy the Match Function and the Evaluator to the same cluster as Open Match deployment but to a different namespace.
 The ```$TUTORIALROOT/customization.yaml``` deploys these components as Services to ```mm101-tutorial``` namespace and adds a ConfigMap to Open Match namespace with the configuration of the Evaluator.
-Run the below command in the ```$TUTORIALROOT``` path to apply this yaml:
+Run the below command in the ```$TUTORIALROOT``` path to apply this YAML:

 ```
 sed "s|REGISTRY_PLACEHOLDER|$REGISTRY|g" customization.yaml | kubectl apply -f -